kaushik54git/TransLuminate/README.md

 ![Banner](./banner.png)
 # TransLuminate

 TransLuminate is a Python application built using the Tkinter GUI toolkit.
 It features a customizable, translucent, click-through window overlay that helps in reducing eye strain by allowing users to dim their screens and apply colored filters.
-This tool is particularly useful for managing varying background brightness across different applications.
+This tool is particularly useful for managing varying background brightness across different applications **in Windows Desktop **

 ## Features